benhurley/benhurley/README.md

 Senior Software engineer at [Daily Harvest](https://www.dailyharvest.com).

 Personal Projects:
-- [Nippies](https://nippi.es) - An eclectic collection of 1-of-1 artwork on Solana.
+- [Nippies by @ScubaSteveArt](https://nippi.es) - An eclectic collection of 1-of-1 yeti characters minted on the Solana blockchain.
 - [Crypto Cost-Basis Engine](https://cryptocost.netlify.app/) - helpful for figuring out what that 0.2 ETH mint cost you last year.
 - [Windows 98-Themed Resume](https://1998.benhurley.dev) My first computer was a 1998 Gateway PC.
 Made this for the nostalgia using [98.css](https://jdan.github.io/98.css/).